 When is the random order of answers set in stone?

-Added by Stefan Reinsberg over 9 years ago
+Added by Stefan Reinsberg about 10 years ago

 I'm on the eve of a multi-section exam (1000 students) and rather nervous - probably more than most of my students.
 I have printed the exams (there are individual copies each with 7 pages with randomized order in the answers, no shuffling of questions).
 I did this in batches for my three sections.
 I am somewhat concerned whether the marking is going to stay in sync with the randomization of question order.